Best External Flash for Canon EOS Rebel T6

 Key Factors

-• Guide Number (GN): This indicates the power of the flash.
-A higher GN means the light can travel further.
+• Guide Number (GN): Indicates the maximum reach/power of the flash.

 Comparison Table